 To read more highlights of the private equity & venture capital industry in Australia, please take a look at our 2019 Yearbook.

-The next piece in this three-part series will look at private capital activity in the IT sector.
+The next piece in this three-part series will look at private equity activity in the ICT sector.